 Can you imagine feeling like you’ve created a delightful feast for the eyes with only 4 window boxes?

 I always thought that nothing would replace my love of designing large, sweeping beds.
-The expansive, long distance views gave me chills at the end of a long day of work in my garden.
-Or when opening the pages of a beautifully executed gardening magazzine.
+I used to savor the expansive, long distance views at the end of a long day of being in my garden.
+I would literally flush with excitement when visiting an outstanding public garden or when opening the pages of a beautifully executed gardening magazine (I still do)!

 But guess what?
 The yearning for that type of larger than life beauty has been replaced by something else.
 Gardening ‘in the ‘micro’.

 Each morning, I can’t wait to check my garden before the pounding rays of the sun take over.
-I survey my small area of paradise as I walk out the door, take a deep breath, and register the colors that catch my eyes.
+I survey my small area of paradise as I walk out the door, take a deep breath, and register the colors that quickly dazzle my eyes like a kaleidoscope.

 Then like a child scrambling to get her hand into the cookie jar, I scurry over to the window boxes to see what has been happening over the past 24 hours.
 There are always surprises.